List of Guns N' Roses members: 1997–2015

 Rose retained use of the Guns N' Roses name and began rebuilding the band in 1997.
 His first addition was former Nine Inch Nails guitarist Robin Finck, who joined to replace Slash in August on a two-year contract.
 He was followed early the next year by Sorum's replacement Josh Freese, who also signed a contract for two years, and McKagan's replacement Tommy Stinson.
 Later in the year, Chris Pitman joined on synthesizers & keyboards.
-The new lineup released "Oh My God" in 1999, which marked the first new Guns N' Roses material since in five years.
+The new lineup released "Oh My God" in 1999, which marked the first new Guns N' Roses material in five years.
 In August, however, Finck left the band to return to Nine Inch Nails upon the expiration of his contract with Rose.
 He was replaced in March the following year by experimental guitarist Buckethead.
 Freese left shortly after his arrival, with the guitarist recommending Brain as his replacement.
 Finck later returned, and Guns N' Roses played its first live show in the US in seven years on December 31, 2000.

 After eight years with the group, Paul Tobias left Guns N' Roses in July 2002, with Richard Fortus taking his place.
 Later in the year, the band embarked on the first leg of its extensive Chinese Democracy Tour, which was their first since 1993.
 After more touring, Buckethead abruptly left in March 2004, causing the band to cancel its appearance at Rock in Rio.
 The group continued work on new album Chinese Democracy, but didn't perform again until May 2006 when Buckethead's replacement Ron "Bumblefoot" Thal debuted.
 In June, Frank Ferrer temporarily replaced Brain for a run of shows, when the regular drummer was forced to return home earlier than expected to be with his pregnant wife.
 Brain ultimately chose not to return to the band, and Ferrer took over on a permanent basis.
 Chinese Democracy was released in November 2008, 15 years after the previous studio album, and with an estimated budget of $13 million in production costs.